 We are agile, innovative, responsive and unique.
-We have a small and specialised workforce that is capable, culturally diverse and gender balanced.
+We have a small and specialised workforce that is capable, diverse and balanced.

 Our workforce is supported by a flexible legislative framework under the Public Service Act 1999 with terms and conditions governed by the National Health Funding Body Enterprise Agreement 2016-2019.